 There's nothing like autumn in New York.
 The changing leaves create a scenic background more beautiful than can be imagined.
 If you're into road trips, here are some ideas to maximize your fall foliage viewing opportunities, with plenty of suggestions of what to do along the way.

-Plan your fall drive through the Catskill Mountains via the picturesque Upper Delaware Scenic Byway.
-Just 90 minutes from Manhattan, along this scenic Route 97, you’ll find county eateries like Baker’s Tap Room, museums and historical sites such as Fort Decker, and antique shops; all surrounded by rolling hills and rock-cut landscapes.
-The nationally renowned Upper Delaware Scenic and Recreational River, which largely parallels the highway, offers numerous accesses for fishing and boating.
+Plan your fall drive through the Catskill Mountains via the picturesque Upper Delaware Scenic Byway (pictured).
+Just 90 minutes from Manhattan, by traveling scenic Route 97, you’ll find county eateries, museums, historical sites, and antique shops, all surrounded by rolling hills and rock-cut landscapes.
+The Upper Delaware Scenic and Recreational River, which largely parallels the highway, offers numerous access points for fishing and boating.

-Stop for the night at Blue Hills Farm which offers a unique "glamorous camping" or “glamping” experience.
-If glamping doesn’t sound like your cup of tea, Audrey’s Farmhouse is a bed and breakfast not only perfect for the human members of your family but also for your pets.
+Stop for the night at Audrey’s Farmhouse, a bed and breakfast not only perfect for the human members of your family but also for your pets.

 Credit: Matthew Williams

 The stunning Hudson Valley offers an ideal respite for city dwellers and out-of-towners alike.
 The Hudson Valley lies on either side of the 300-mile-long Hudson River, and stretches north to south through eight counties, from Albany in the north to Yonkers in the south.
 The region is easily navigable—take Interstate 87 east of the river and Highway 9 to the west, both heading north and south.